-Interest income on loans receivable is recognized based on the stated interest rate of the loan on the unpaid principal balance plus the amortization of any costs, origination fees, premiums and discounts and is included in interest income on the consolidated statements of income.
+Interest income on loans receivable is recognized based on the stated interest rate of the loan on the unpaid principal balance plus the amortization of any costs, origination fees, premiums and discounts.
 Loan origination fees and certain direct origination costs are deferred and recognized as adjustments to interest income over the lives of the related loans.

-(q) Commissions
+(p) Commissions

 Commission income is generated from the prime brokerage, agency execution, and SEA Rule 15a-6(a)(3) arrangement businesses.
 Revenue from contracts with customers includes commission income, the recognition and measurement of revenue is based on the assessment of individual contract terms.
 The Company buys and sells securities on behalf of its customers.
 Each time a customer enters into a buy or sell transaction, the Company charges a commission.
 Commissions and related clearing expenses are recorded on the trade date (the date that the Company fills the trade order by finding and contracting with a counterparty and confirms the trade with the customer).
-The Company believes that the performance obligation is satisfied on the trade date because that is when the underlying financial instrument or purchaser is identified, the pricing is agreed upon and the risks and rewards of ownership have been transferred to/from the customer.
+The Company believes that the performance obligation is satisfied on the trade date because that is when the underlying financial instrument or purchaser is identified, the pricing is agreed upon and the risks and rewards of ownership have been transferred to/from the customer

-(r) Interest, net of expense
+(q) Interest, net of expense